- My child has a loose tooth is it a baby tooth?

 - Is it normal for my child not to have lost a baby tooth yet?

 - Is it normal that my child has lost baby teeth already?

 The Tooth Fairy Helper can help you and your child by answering common questions about tooth loss

 The Tooth Fairy Helper

-The Tooth Fairy visits children at night when a tooth is lost.
+We all know that the Tooth Fairy visits children at night when a tooth is lost.
 Parents, as Tooth Fairy Helpers, must care for their children’s teeth every day.
 “The Tooth Fairy Helper” is two books in one.
-The book includes a children’s story as well as a guide to help parents with their children’s dental care.
-As a bonus the book includes “Tooth Fairy Receipts” labeled with the name of each primary tooth and the average age the tooth is expected to be lost.
-The book was created by Renee Allen Dyken, DMD, MS, an orthodontist and mother of four.
+This innovative book includes a children’s story as well as a guide to help parents with their children’s dental care.
+As a bonus, the book includes “Tooth Fairy Receipts” labeled with the name of each primary tooth and the average age the tooth is expected to be lost.
+Authored by Renee Allen Dyken, DMD, MS, an orthodontist and mother of four.
 She knows that children may not always believe in the tooth fairy, but they should always believe in their Tooth Fairy Helper.

 The Tooth Fairy Helper’s Helper